Current as of April 2018 | Download print version (in PDF)

 Only certain types of organizations are eligible for SPIPC status:

 - Public Interest Associations and Foundations: a public interest association or foundation can qualify as an SPIPC.

 - SNCs: SNCs are not eligible for SPIPC status.

-- Organizations Authorized by Special Laws Arising Under Civil Code Article 34: Private School and Social Welfare Corporations are eligible for SPIPC status.
+- Article 34 Organizations: Private School and Social Welfare Corporations are eligible for SPIPC status.
 Religious and Medical Corporations are not.